test123-all/hydropulser-database-scripts/README.md

 the `sensor_table.xlsx`.

 ## Current To Do List
-- How to add images to the sensor README.md files?
+- How to automatically add images to the sensor README.md files?
 - Since there is a README.md file present for the one example component of the FST.
 Is there a script for it or is it created by hand?

 ## Dependencies:
 This repository uses the following third party python packages and software as dependency:

-**FST Label Creator:** <br>
-- qrcode (https://pypi.org/project/qrcode/ [Last Access at 03th October 2023])
-- reportlab open source version (https://pypi.org/project/reportlab/ [Last Access at 03th October 2023], https://docs.reportlab.com/reportlab/userguide/ch1_intro/ [Last Access at 03th October 2023])
-- svglib (https://pypi.org/project/svglib/ [Last Access at 03th October 2023])
-- pandas + openpyxl (to load the data of the excel sheets) (https://pandas.pydata.org/ [Last Access at 29th October 2023]) (https://pypi.org/project/openpyxl/ [Last Access at 29th October 2023])
-- Inkscape (https://inkscape.org/ [Last Access at 03th October 2023])

 **The scripts from the AIMS project by Nils Preuß** <br>
 - rdflib (https://rdflib.dev/ [Last Access at 29th October 2023])